zrydys/zrydys.github.io/ais.md

 ---

+Mission: to bridge the tech gap using open-source tools, training, and low-cost innovation — so even small associations or villages can benefit from solutions once reserved for corporations.

+Examples of affordable simple solutions:
+- instead of €900 GPS investment we build €90 solutions, (less precise than commercial yet 9 times its price)
+- Small sets democratize use and also allow faster recovery of remote or abandoned sites
+- Replace $1000 marine tools by $150 DIY kits. simple green AIS (this page https://zrydys.github.io/ais.html)

+---
 -- next tech references will be added below:  #ais #gps #raspb #pi

 # Technical AIS GPS PI references below